10 things to know when starting your own business

 Recently, Ewa Zmysłowska has become the CXO of White Label Coders.
 She previously filled the role of COO, after having founded the company with her husband Paweł, who represents the company at international events, over 13 years ago.
 White Label Coders specializes in supporting businesses across the globe with programming services, while specializing in high-performance web-based systems.
 WLC’s reach spans continents, including customers based in: the US, the United Arab Emirates, Great Britain, Netherlands, Norway, and Switzerland.

-This article will reveal ways to lead and successfully develop your own business while continuing educational endeavors and fulfilling your family role in addition to setting aside time to pursue your passions.
+This article will reveal ways to lead and successfully develop your own business while continuing educational endeavours and fulfilling your family role in addition to setting aside time to pursue your passions.
 It is a perfect example of how private and professional life are woven into the fabric of identity.
 This story also offers 10 tips on how to become an entrepreneur and start your own business.

 So, the story begins just days after Ewa defended her doctoral dissertation on July 13, 2006.